 - 1. Select Configuration > Hardware > X-Bus > Keypads. - 2.
-Click one of the comfort keypad identifying parameters. - 3.
-Configure the fields as described in the table below.
+Click one of the comfort keypad identifying parameters.

 Description Enter a unique description to identify the keypad.
-Function Keys (in idle Panic Select Enable, Disable or Enabled Silent.
-If enabled, panic alarm is Tariic activated by pressing F1 and F2 soft keys together.
+Function Key rs (in idle state) Panic Select Enable, Disable or Enabled Silent.
+If enabled, panic alarm is activated by pressing F1 and F2 soft keys together.
 Fire Enable to allow fire alarm to be activated by pressing F2 and F3 soft keys together.
 Medical Enable to allow medical alarm to be activated by pressing F3 and F4 soft keys together.
 Fullset Enable to allow Fullset to be activated by pressing F2 key twice.
 Partset A Enable to allow Partset A to be activated by pressing F3 key twice.
 Partset B Enable to allow Partset B to be activated by pressing F4 key twice.
-Verification If you assign a verification zone to the comfort keypad, when a Medical, Panic or Fire event is triggered, or if a user enters a duress code, then audio and video events are activated.
-Visual indications Backlight Select when keypad backlight is on.
-Options are: - On after key is pressed; Always on; Always off.
-Backlight Level Select the intensity of illumination of the backlight.
-Range 1 - 8 (High).
+Visual indica tions Backlight Select when keypad backlight is on.
+Options are: On after key is pressed; Always on; Always off.
+Backlight Intensity Select the intensity of illumination of the backlight.
+Range 1-8 (High).
 Indicators Enable or disable the LED's on the keypad.
 Setting state Enable if setting state should be indicated in idle mode.
 (LED) Logo Enable if logo should be visible in idle mode.
 Analog Clock Select position of clock if visible in idle mode.
 Options are Left Aligned, Center Aligned, Right Aligned or Disabled.
-Emergency Enable if Panic, Fire and Medical function keys should be indicated in the LCD display.
+Emergency Keys Enable if Panic, Fire and Medical function keys should be indicated in the LCD display.
 Direct Set Enable if Fullset/Partset function keys should be indicated in the LCD display.
-Audible indications Alarms Select speaker volume for alarm indications or disable sound.
-Entry/Exit Range is 0 - 7 (Max volume) Chime Select speaker volume for entry & exit indications or disable sound.
-Keypress Range is 0 - 7 (Max volume) Voice Annunciation Select speaker volume for chime or disable sound.
-Partset Buzzer Range is 0 - 7 (Max volume) Deactivation Calendar Select if the keypad should be limited by calendar.
-See Calendar.
-Mapping gate Select if keypad should be limited by a mapping gate.
-Keyswitch Select if keypad should be limited by a keyswitch.
-PACE Entry Tick this box to disable the keys on the keypad during the entry time when a PACE is configured on the keypad.
-Areas Location Select the secured area where the keypad is located.
-Areas Select which areas can be controlled through keypad.
+Human Icon Enable if Mapping Gate should be indicated.
+Audible indic cations Alarms Select speaker volume for alarm indications or disable sound.
+Entry/Exit Range is 0-7 (Max volume) Chime Select speaker volume for entry and exit indications or disable sound.
+Keypress Range is 0-7 (Max volume) Voice Annunciation Select speaker volume for chime or disable sound.
+Partset Buzzer Range is 0-7 (Max volume)